Predators' Kevin Fiala done for the season after fracturing femur

 [Follow Puck Daddy on social media: Twitter | Instagram | Facebook | Tumblr]

-The 20-year-old Predators forward was skating the puck deep into the Blues’ zone when he lost his balance as Roberto Bortuzzo was making contact.
+The 20-year-old Predators forward was skating the puck deep into the Blues’ zone when he lost his balance as Robert Bortuzzo was making contact.

 “During last night’s game, Kevin Fiala sustained a fracture of his left femur.
 He underwent successful surgery at Barnes-Jewish Hospital in St. Louis and is resting comfortably.
 He is extremely disappointed that he will not be able to help his teammates in their quest for the Stanley Cup, but is looking forward to starting his rehabilitation upon his return to Nashville.
 The Predators organization would like to thank the St. Louis Blues Medical Team, especially Head Trainer Ray Barile, Drs.
 Rick Wright and William Ricci, as well as the nurses and personnel at the Barnes-Jewish Hospital for their outstanding care.”